betsee/betse/doc/rst/INSTALL.rst

 .. [#python3_default]
    Most Linux distributions install Python 3.x by default.
-Since Python ≥ 3.4 installs pip_ by default, the Python 3.x version of pip_ should already be installed by default.
-No additional work should be required (in general).
+Since Python ≥ 3.4 installs pip_ by default, the Python 3.x version of pip_ should already be installed by default – in theory, anyway.

 .. [#linux_terminal]
    To open a terminal under: